Need Help? Give us a call.

 “Landscape contractors also need to purchase or finance a decent truck, which costs at least $10,000 used, and a trailer, which costs $5,000-plus,” Clayton says.
 “Also, for landscape construction you will need in most cases a front-end loader, which will cost $10,000-$50,000 by itself.”

 All told, Clayton estimates that landscape construction and maintenance businesses need to bring between $40,000-$50,000 worth of equipment to a customer’s property.
 That’s why you might want to start off with rentals—which puts set-up costs at a more reasonable ballpark of $3,000, according to Clayton—but don’t depend on them forever.
+And remember to consider your top options for landscaping business loans.

 Red tape is our least favorite kind of tape.
 But it exists for a reason, and there are a few things that landscapers need to get in order before they really get down to business.

-There are a few necessary forms of insurance you need to obtain to conduct business at all.
+There are a few necessary forms of business insurance you need to obtain to conduct business at all.
 The most important is general liability insurance, which covers everything from the cost of repairs, to legal fees, to damages that need to be paid out if you or an employee accidentally runs the lawn mower over a sprinkler.

-You might also need workers comp insurance, depending on what state you’re operating in, though as Clayton puts it, “Many states require both insurances to operate a legitimate business regardless of whether you have employees or not.”
+You might also need workers compensation insurance, depending on what state you’re operating in, though as Clayton puts it, “Many states require both insurances to operate a legitimate business regardless of whether you have employees or not.”
 Workers comp covers you in the event an employee is injured on the job, from medical expenses to court costs.

 Other forms of insurance that aren’t required but may come in handy include inland marine insurance (for coverage of goods damaged in transit), commercial auto insurance (you can’t use your personal vehicle for most of what you lug around, and your personal policy won’t cover your commercial vehicles), and commercial umbrella insurance (which expands your coverage in case you’re hit with a major settlement).